-JVCC DC-UHB60 Ultra High Bond Double Coated Tape [Solid Acrylic - 60 mil]
+JVCC DC-UHB60 Ultra High Bond Double-Sided Tape [Solid Acrylic - 60 mil] [Discontinued]

-JVCC UHB60 Ultra High Bond Double Coated Tape is a 60 mil thick structural grade tape comprised of an integral core of solid acrylic polymer, coated on both sides with a uniform high-tack acrylic adhesive, and carried on a white polyethylene release liner.
-Provides a superior, permanent bond between a wide variety of substrates, including glass, some plastics, composites, sealed wood, metals, and painted metals.
+JVCC DC-UHB60 Ultra High Bond Double-Sided Tape is a 60 mil thick structural grade tape comprised of an integral core of solid acrylic polymer, coated on both sides with a uniform high-tack acrylic adhesive, and carried on a white polyethylene release liner.
+It provides a superior, permanent bond between a wide variety of substrates, including glass, some plastics, composites, sealed wood, metals, and painted metals.
 Withstands a wide range of weathering and temperature conditions without losing adhesion.
-Solid acrylic core gives tape superior strength; it can be easily applied and cleanly cut, yet is flexible, moldable, compressible and conformable to intricate shapes.
-Tape will bond to most surfaces, but thorough evaluation is recommended when bonding low energy surface material such as PVC, ABS, Polyethylene (PE) and Polypropylene (PP).
+Solid acrylic core gives tape superior strength; it can be easily applied and cleanly cut, yet is flexible, moldable, compressible, and conformable to intricate shapes.
+This double-sided (AKA double-coated) tape will bond to most surfaces, but a thorough evaluation is recommended when bonding low energy surface material such as PVC, ABS, Polyethylene (PE) and Polypropylene (PP).
 Not recommended for bonding Teflon, Tedlar, silicone or EPDM.